The AI Research Assistant: Promise, Peril, and a Proof of Concept: CASE STUDY: HERMITE QUADRATURE ERROR

 \subsection{Literature Review (Human and AI Collaboration)}

-For this paper, we had already completed a literature review of work related to \cite{cruz2003elementary} and its extensions to Simpson's rule \cite{ELSINGERJASONR.2007AEPO,HaiD.D.2008AEPo}, so we did not ask AI to assist with the literature search---though, in hindsight, it could have been useful.
-In general, AI tools can help find papers of similar type, summarize their main contributions, and even draft a state-of-the-art overview with BibTeX citations.
-The catch is accuracy.
-In a separate project, I found that some AI-suggested references did not actually exist, and others did not support the contributions attributed to them.
-AI can therefore be useful for generating a candidate bibliography and an initial synthesis, but every reference and every claimed contribution must be verified.
-When I do use AI for literature review, I cross-check results across multiple AI systems and then follow up with an independent search (e.g., Google Scholar) to catch omissions and confirm details.
+For this paper, we had already completed a literature review of work related to \cite{cruz2003elementary} and its extensions to Simpson's rule \cite{ELSINGERJASONR.2007AEPO,HaiD.D.2008AEPo}, so we did not ask AI to assist with the literature search---though, in hindsight, it could have been useful and would have saved a significant amount of time.
+In general, AI (e.g. LLMs) tools can help find papers of similar type, summarize their main contributions, and even draft a state-of-the-art overview with BibTeX citations.
+Specifically, AI can synthesize patterns across papers and identify conceptual connections that keyword search might miss.
+However, they sometimes hallucinate citations or misattribute results.
+Indeed, in a separate project, I found that some AI-suggested references did not actually exist, and others did not support the contributions attributed to them.
+AI can therefore be useful for generating a candidate bibliography and an initial synthesis, but every reference and every claimed contribution must be verified through traditional search engines and human review.
+When I do use AI for literature review, I cross-check results across multiple AI systems and then follow up with an independent search (e.g., \texttt{Google Scholar}) to catch omissions and confirm details.

 \textbf{AI Success:} Comprehensive literature coverage, identification of research gap.

 \textbf{AI Limitation:} Required human verification of citation accuracy and relevance assessment.